johnma02/GameOfLife/README.md

-The game instance will be saved as _"name"_.gif in the working directory of the python file.
+The game instance will be saved as _"name"_.gif in a directory of the users choosing.

 This repository includes an example of a saved game instance named "Example.gif".